Southern Africa Super El Niño Response Campaign

 Campaign Purpose

-This campaign aims to raise awareness of the impending Super El Niño threat in Southern Africa and to position Global MapAid’s AI-powered groundwater mapping technology as a practical solution to help governments, NGOs, and humanitarian agencies identify viable groundwater sources before water shortages become critical.
+This campaign aims to raise awareness of the impending Very strong El Niño threat in Southern Africa and to position Global MapAid’s AI-powered groundwater mapping technology as a practical solution to help governments, NGOs, and humanitarian agencies identify viable groundwater sources before water shortages become critical.

 The Challenge